-An island that offers a landscape of wild beauty sculpted by wind, sea and the hand of man, this is Capri.
+An island that offers a landscape of wild beauty sculpted by wind and sea, this is Capri.

-With a precipitous, jagged coast, and encircled by the famous faraglioni (sea stacks), enormous and uniquely-shaped boulders, and by numerous caves that tell of evocative plays of light.
+With a precipitous, jagged coast, and encircled by the famous “Faraglioni” and by numerous caves that play with lights.

-The Certosa (Basilica) di San Giacomo is an obligatory stop; today it houses a museum exposing two statues that were recovered from the deep Grotta Azzurra.
+The Basilica Certosa di San Giacomo is a must; today it host a museum exposing statues recovered from Grotta Azzurra.

-In Anacapri, the characteristic Casa Rossa (Red House) is a striking piece of work within a gorgeous and colorful landscape: inside is the L’Isola Dipinta (“The Painted Island”), a permanent exposition of images illustrating the island’s history and traditions.
+In Anacapri, the characteristic Casa Rossa is a striking piece of work within a gorgeous and colorful landscape: inside it can be found L’Isola Dipinta, a permanent exposition of images illustrating the island’s history and traditions.

 Beyond the cultural attractions, sea and nature in all their charm, Capri also offers good shopping: tasteful boutiques and artisans’ studios selling “Made in Italy” items and typical products alternate along the characteristic side streets.
 Moreover, the deliciouslocal food is tied to the island’s maritime and peasant traditions.